GO TO THE GAMES

-With our German lessons for Health problems you will learn "Health problems" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Sentences for illnesses that people have.
+With our German lessons you will learn the topic "Health problems" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 sentences for illnesses that people have.

 |1||Ich habe eine Erkältung.||I have a cold.|